-United Way of Mid-Hudson Valley, Inc., does business as United Way of the Dutchess-Orange Region ("United Way").
-United Way's mission is to fight for the health, education, and financial stability of every person in our community.
+United Way of the Dutchess - Orange Region, Inc.'s ("United Way") mission is to fight for the health, education, and financial stability of every person in our community.
 United Way's support comes primarily from campaign contributions from individuals and corporations who reside in or conduct business in Dutchess and Orange Counties, in New York State.